 Directions: Combine the white Cheddar Cheese, yellow Cheddar Cheese, Bleu Cheese, Parmesan Cheese, Pimentos, Mayonnaise and Dijon Mustard in a food processor and process until smooth.
 Remove to a bowl.
 Cover and chill.
 Spread on bread slices to make sandwiches.

 If you're a local to Augusta, a few restaurants are still serving up this classic spread to-go.

-Bodega Ultima: This Surrey Center restaurant is serving up pimento cheese for $8 a pint and meals with a Masters® twist every day this week.
-Monday served up the Bubba Watson, a roasted chicken dish with green beans, mac-n-cheese, and corn bread.
-Follow the bodega on Instagram (@bodegaultima) for menu updates.
+Bodega Ultima: This Surrey Center restaurant is always serving up pimento cheese inspired treats.
+Follow the Bodega on Instagram (@bodegaultima) for menu updates.